abdulwaheed76/practices/README.md

 It is the professional responsibility of the candidate, at any level, to provide reasonable estimates and accomplish the tasks in that reasonable timeframe.
 In cases of otherwise, in absence of justified reasons, it is a negative mark on the repute of the candidate.

 #### I got late due to problems
 Someone might say "I got late because I encountered problems".
 Well, provided that you planned the project / task with due care and you are a proactive problem solver, the timeline should not be in deviation.

-Suppose you are going from city A to city B. Before journey, you would plan your journey, what use as transport (train/bus/car), whats the journely time by each, time and money needed, schedule etc. If a hazard comes like train out of order or delayed, or type puncture of a car.
+Suppose you are going from city A to city B. Before journey, you would plan your journey, what to use as transport (train/bus/car), whats the journely time by each, time and money needed, schedule and see road blocks, make strategy before acting etc.

+If a hazard comes like train out of order or delayed, or type puncture of a car.
 You should have a backup plan to resolve the situation.
 Get an alternative route/vehicle at the spot or plan it slightly before the journey even. e.g a taxi, or rent a bicycle, or simply try to fix the tyre (whatever is best suited and quickest).

-IF you are a proactive problem solver (which is expected from a developer quite implicitly), you will get the job done in almost same time or very slight negligible deviations anyway.
+*IF you are a proactive problem solver* (which is expected from a developer quite implicitly), *you will get the job done in almost same time* or very slight negligible deviations anyway.
+If you were not able to, then either planning needs improvement or problem solving needs improvement or there was a 100% natural unstoppable hazzard (e.g earth got destroyed and all died).
+There is NO third reason.

 To explain, a soldier might say: if we had to go to a city from another city in a predetermined time, we will find a way; any way; and get the job done.
 There are only few corner cases in which you can't do it.
 E.g you get stuck by lightening and die on the way.